-Here comes the reassembly in which you have to put all the parts back to their positions.
+Here comes the reassembly in which you have to put all the parts back into their positions.
 If you can’t memorize the order, you’d better capture video footage before the detaching process as a guide to assemble more easily later on.
-Try your best to avoid inconsistencies as it might compromise the motor’s operation.
+Try your best to avoid inconsistencies as they might compromise the motor’s operation.

 Stabilize the base and tighten the clamps clockwise until everything is snug to enable the motor to run without intense vibration or loosening.

 - Step 4: Insert the tiller into the shaft